What is TDS?

 In such a particular case tax of Rs 5000/- shall be deducted right at the time of payment of advance and no tax is to be deducted at the time of making an entry for the bill due.

 4) How much tax should be deducted from salary?

-Persons responsible for paying salary are liable to deduct tax on estimated salary at prescribed rate of 15% subject to following:
+Persons responsible for paying salary are liable to deduct tax on estimated salary at a prescribed rate of 15% subject to the following:

-- Exempt allowances: Allowances such as LTC, HRA, conveyance, travelling exempt as per prescribed limits and other perquisites not forming part of salary should be deducted from total salary while calculating taxable salary.
+- Exempt allowances: Allowances such as LTC, HRA, conveyance, traveling exempt as per prescribed limits and other perquisites not forming part of salary should be deducted from total salary while calculating taxable salary.